MaulingMonkey/notes/resources.md

 Perhaps high-definition HDR textures are only downloaded on consoles with 4k HDR TVs connected.
 Android APKs might bundle different shaders for vulkan-enabled phones vs gles-enabled phones. iOS apps might bundle different textures for retina devices vs non-retina.
+An editor might want to load the editable asset on disk, whereas the game might want to load a preprocessed and prebaked version of the same asset.

 ### Input: Debug